Daxbot/sockhop/API.md

 | success | <code>boolean</code> | true if the handshake was successful, false if it timed out or failed |
 | error | <code>Error</code> | if the handshake failed, this will contain the error, otherwise undefined |

+<a name="SockhopClient+event_unhandshake"></a>

+### "unhandshake"
+unhandshake event

+This fires when we were previously handshaked, but the connection was lost.
+This is analogous to the `disconnect` event, but only fires if we were previously handshaked.
+If you are interoperating with a 1.x/compatibility mode remote, this event will not fire, since the handshake will never succeed.

+**Kind**: event emitted by [<code>SockhopClient</code>](#SockhopClient)
 <a name="SockhopClient+event_receive"></a>

 ### "receive" (object, meta)